Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/catapult-1/select.typ

 #nb_matrix_criteria[
   - Speed - The cycle time of the catapult option.
-  - Range - How far shots made by this capault option can go.
+  - Range - How far shots made by this catapult option can go.
   - Power - How much force the catapult generates when shooting.
   - Difficulty getting blocked - If the catapult option will be able to avoid blockers.
   - Rapid Fire Capability - How fast the catapult can shoot when set to shoot automatically.
 Useful for skills runs.